 Hawaii's beaches are ideal for a more conventionally relaxing honeymoon.
 For me, Waikiki Beach on the island of Oahu is the best place to kick back under swaying palms for a few days, and perhaps watch some of its resident wave riders in action.

 The Hawaiian Islands have an astonishing diversity of scenery.
-Kauai, for example, is covered in wild jungle vegetation, while the eponymous Hawaii Island — known as Big Island — has effusively erupting shield volcanoes.
+Kauai, for example, is covered in wild jungle vegetation, while the eponymous island of Hawai'i — known as Big Island — has effusively erupting shield volcanoes.
 There are plenty of ways to make an entire trip out of exploring the islands.

 One of the things I enjoy most is snorkeling in the calmer waters of the pristine bays.
 There are numerous excellent snorkeling locations throughout the archipelago, such as the Molokini Crater just off the coast of Maui, for couples who want to witness the exotic marine life found in this part of the world.
 You may see creatures like green sea turtles, and many varieties of butterfly fish.